Understanding Allergy-Induced Cough

 Allergen Avoidance and Control

-1. Using air purifiers with HEPA filters to reduce airborne allergens
+Using air purifiers with HEPA filters to snatch allergens out of the air.

-2. Regularly washing bedding in hot water to eliminate dust mites
+Regularly washing bedding in hot water to kill off those lovely dust mites.

 Regular Health Check-ups and Allergy Tests